Kingdom Plantae Examples, Classification and Characteristics

 Monocotyledons and Dicotyledons

-CLASSIFICATION OF PLANT KINGDOM BASED ON CHARACTERISTICS FEATURES
+CLASSIFICATION OF PLANT KINGDOM BASED ON CHARACTERISTIC FEATURES

-Other than the classification of the kingdom Plantae on the basis of flowering and non-flowering plants.
-The Plant kingdom classification is also based on characteristics features like – habit, types of plants, size, duration of life cycles, mode of nutrition, and habitat.
+Other than the classification of the kingdom Plantae based on flowering and non-flowering plants.
+The Plant kingdom classification is also based on characteristic features like habit, types of plants, size, duration of life cycles, mode of nutrition, and habitat.

 Click here to download – Classification of the Kingdom Plantae with characteristics and examples